sistm/ccdf/README.md

 ## Overview

-`ccdf` is a package for performing single-cell RNA-seq differential expression analysis and more generally **complex hypothesis testing**.
+`citcdf` is a package to perform conditional independence testing using empirical conditional cumulative distribution function estimations.

-The main function of the package is `ccdf_testing()`.
-It allows to use either an asymptotic test for large sample size or a permutation test for small sample size with the argument `method`.
+The main function of the package is `cit()`.
+It uses an asymptotic test (for large sample size , or a permutation test for small sample size with the argument `method`) to perform conditional independence testing.

-The methods implemented in this package are detailed in the following
+The approach implemented in this package is detailed in the following
 article:

 > Gauthier M, Agniel D, Thiébaut R & Hejblum BP (2020).